mattieruth/daily-demos/CONTRIBUTING.md

 * Any additional context that you think could help us work through this

 **Demo/feature requests**
 We're always happy to hear about new ways you'd like to use Daily.
 If you'd like a demo that we don't have yet, we'll ask you to let us know:
 * If the demo will help you solve a particular problem
 * Alternative solutions you've considered
 * Any additional context that might help us understand this ask

 #### Claim an issue
 All issues labeled `good-first-issue` are up for grabs.
-Feel free to assign yourself!
+If you'd like to tackle an existing issue, feel free to assign yourself, and please leave a comment letting everyone know that you are on it.

 ### Open a pull request
 * If it's been a minute or if you haven't yet cloned, forked, or branched a repository, GitHub has some [docs to help](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests).